boyentenbi/neural-transcriber/README.md

 # Stuff I learned

 * How to use terminal multiplexing (very useful)
 * How to do 'pipelining'.
-Converting MP3s to MFCCs takes a long time and we had to robustly convert gigabytes of data on spot-instances which are prone to failure.
+Converting MP3s to MFCCs takes a long time and we had to robustly convert gigabytes of data on spot-instances which are prone to failure
-* How finite automata are useful in ASR.
+* How finite automata are useful in ASR
 * A bit about profiling code
 * Training the neural net is almost always the easy bit.
 Preprocessing and post-processing are a lot harder.